 Complaints by Students/Parents

-Memorial Hall School encourages students and parents to discuss their complaints through informal conferences with the appropriate teacher, director, or other school administrator.
+Memorial Hall School encourages students and parents to discuss their complaints through informal conferences with the appropriate teacher, director, or another school administrator.

 Ordinarily, a student or parent must file a formal complaint within fifteen (15) days of the date they knew or should have known about a situation.
 However, the fifteen(15) day window for filing a formal complaint would not begin until a decision had been made in the informal process if the parties had agreed in advance of the informal conference.
 If informal resolution is not possible, school policy provides a formal grievance procedure.
 A student or parent may not present a formal complaint to the Board until all administrative remedies (appeal processes) have been exhausted.